Z1hanW/holosoma/src/holosoma/README.md

 - Runs evaluation in the same simulator and environment as training
 - Can export policies to ONNX format (via `--training.export_onnx=True`)

+### Cross-Simulator Evaluation (MuJoCo)

+For testing trained policies in MuJoCo simulation or deploying to real robots, see the [holosoma_inference documentation](../holosoma_inference/README.md).
+This covers:
+- Sim-to-sim evaluation (IsaacGym/IsaacSim → MuJoCo)
+- Real robot deployment (both locomotion and WBT)

-**Note**: For sim-to-sim evaluation (testing policies across simulators), use the workflow described in the "Sim-to-Sim Evaluation" section above.
-ONNX policies are typically exported alongside `.pt` checkpoints during training, but can also be generated using this script.
+**Note**: ONNX policies are typically exported alongside `.pt` checkpoints during training, but can also be generated using the in-training evaluation script above.

 ## Advanced Configuration